gcoop-libre/ansible-role-pure-ftpd/README.md

     pureftpd_system_users:
       - name: user1
-        password: p4ssW0rd
+        password: <encrypted password>
         homedir: /var/ftp/user1

 List of users that should be present on the system.
+The password of a system user should be encrypted.
+See the Ansible docs on [how to generate encrypted passwords](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module).

     pureftpd_system_deleted_users:
       - name: user2